alecngai/NSUS_BI_Assessment/README.md

 Another assumption is there are multiple tables, for certain gamemodes, this is because gamemodes like Batttle Royal recquire you to "Kill" other players, and this data needs to be stored.
 It wouldn't make sense to have an master table with a column consisting of nulls if the player never plays battle royale.

-There should also be smaller tables for reference example Hand Value is derived from a

 **b.
 What fields would you expect to see in this table? / c.
 Please also include the data type of each field.**
 <br />